 2. Deep Dog Food Bowls

 On the other side of the spectrum from shallow bowls are deep dog food bowls.
-These bowls are a great option for dog breeds that have a long snout.
-With a deep bowl, breeds like Collies, Afghan Hounds, and Greyhounds can reach their food comfortable and don’t have to “chase” it around as they would if they were using a shallower bowl.
+These bowls are a great option for dog breeds that have long snouts.
+With a deep bowl, breeds like Collies, Afghan Hounds, and Greyhounds can reach their food comfortably and don’t have to “chase” it around as they would if they were using a shallower bowl.

 3. Steep-Sided Dog Food Bowls

-With a steep-sided dog food bowl, you get a deep bowl with sides are angled upward and inward so the top is narrower than the bottom.
+With a steep-sided dog food bowl, you get a deep bowl with sides that are angled upward and inward so the top is narrower than the bottom.
 These bowls are a great option for dog breeds with long, floppy ears like Basset Hounds, Cocker Spaniels, Bloodhounds, Coonhounds, Beagles, and more.
-The sides of the bowl help keep their ears out of their food and water while still allowing them to easily access it.
+The sides of the bowl help keep their ears out of their food and water while still allowing them to access it easily.